When You Wish...........

 If you are local (Bristol), I can come and record your sound(s) from a safe distance (outside), just get in touch and let me know.

-You can send your recordings by We Transfer to e-mail me with your comments and photographs or to let me know that you would like me to come and record you.
+You can send your recordings by We Transfer to and e-mail me with your comments and photographs or to let me know that you would like me to come and record you.
 Please, if possible, indicate what is the pitch of the sound you have sent.

 Many thanks, Richard Hughes